lindenb/jvarkit/docs/VcfIn.md

     -o, --output
       Output file.
 Optional .
 Default: stdout
     -t, --tabix, --tribble, --indexed
-      Database is indexed with tabix or tribble
+      Database is indexed with tabix or tribble.
+I will use random access to get the data.
+Otherwise, VCF are assumed to be sorted the same way.
+      [20180731] I will try to convert the contig names e.g: 'chr1' -> '1'
       Default: false
     --version
       print version and exit